SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="----stdin">-, --stdin</a>

-Using this Argument allows to pass in Data via the Stdin Stream.
+Using this Argument allows to pass in Data via the StdIn Stream.
-The Stdin Pipe will be handled as its own File.
+The StdIn Pipe will be handled as its own File.

 ```console
 > echo Hello World! | catw - -n